pgniewko/solubility/README.md

 ### License
-The library is open-source.
-If you want to cite the library in any published work please contact me at gniewko.pablo@gmail.com for an information about credits.
+The library is open-source for academic and educational purposes.
+If you want to use the library in any of your work please cite: Pawel Gniewek, Solubility of drug-like compounds, https://github.com/pgniewko/solubility.
+If you want to use this work in any commercial work contact me at gniewko.pablo@gmail.com for the commercial license.